AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 Some questions still remain.
 For example, how do we detect when a user has clicked the icons to open or close the menu?
 Or, how do we open the `<amp-sidebar>` component?

-We need to understand how to detect user inputs in AMP and how to perform actions in response to those user inputs.
+We need to understand how to detect user inputs in ABC and how to perform actions in response to those user inputs.

 ## Introduction to User Interaction and Events